Introduction

 To generate the I/V plot I averaged the last 2 seconds of each step, and the 0.5 ms of the mid section of each pulse.
 As both curves looked very close to straight lines, I also generated a resistance plot.

-The plots show that as long as the temperature at both sides of the Peltier module are at ambient temperature, the Peltier module behaves like a ~2.5 Ω resistor.
-On the other side, when there is a temperature gradient across the Peltier module, the resistance is higher than when there is no gradient (at least in the probed range), regardless weather the measured side of the Peltier module is hotter or colder than the ambient temperature.
+The plots show that when both sides of the Peltier module are at ambient temperature, it functions like a resistor with a resistance of approximately 2.5 Ω. However, when a temperature gradient is present across the module, the resistance increases, regardless of whether the measured side is hotter or colder than the ambient temperature.

 Efficiency